linux-china/chdb-java-ffm/README.md

 ### How to load dynamic library from other path?

 Execute `ln -s /usr/local/lib/libchdb.so libchdb.dylib` to link the dynamic library to the current directory.

+### Update operation support?

+Now only query support, and update will be implemented in the future.

+### PreparedStatement support?

+Now PreparedStatement implement is not real, just fake implement friendly for libraries and frameworks.

+### Spring Jdbc support?

+Yes, you can use `JdbcTemplate` with chdb-java-ffm.

 # References